bryanbraun/bryanbraun.github.io/_posts/2019-06-11-why-we-use-git-checkout-to-discard-file-changes.md

 <pre><code>git checkout <strong>mybranch</strong> -- index.html</code></pre>

-This makes more sense, because now we are saying: "I want to check out some code from git into my working directory, but instead of grabbing an entire branch, I just want one file from that branch."
-And that's what happens: your existing file is replaced by the same file, as it exists on that branch.*
+This makes more sense, because now we are saying: "I want to check out some code from `mybranch`, but instead of grabbing the entire branch, I just want one file (`index.html`) from that branch."
+And that's what happens: your existing `index.html` is replaced by the `index.html`, as it exists on `mybranch`.*

 When you omit the branch name, git just assumes you mean your current branch: